mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/troubleshooting/index.md

 excerpt: Troubleshooting Guide for Kommander
 ---

+## Deleting the Management Cluster

+Once you delete the management cluster, it can no longer be used to manage the lifetime of the managed clusters that it created.
+You'll need to access your cloud provider's console and manually delete the nodes from there.

+## Management Cluster Troubleshooting

 The following articles help troubleshooting issues with Kommander's host Konvoy cluster.

 * [Check Component Integrity](https://docs.d2iq.com/ksphere/konvoy/latest/troubleshooting/check-components/)